akeneo/pim-api-docs/content/guides/print-connection/introduction.md

 ![Asset family illustration](../../img/illustrations/illus--Assetfamily.svg)

 > Do you want to connect your PIM to your print solution?
-> You want to implement an Akeneo PIM print connector and you don't know where to start?
+> You want to implement an Akeneo PIM print App and you don't know where to start?

 You landed in the right place!